Cris Morena: Rebelde Way

 After the reception of the show's first series, Morena decided to produce a second season and the group started touring Argentina and selling out arenas around the country and in other South American countries such as Uruguay, Bolivia, Paraguay and Peru.
-In 2003, Argentina still hadn't recovered from the crisis and Canal 9 was having some big financial troubles and couldn't finance the show anymore.
+In 2003, Argentina still had not recovered from the crisis and Canal 9 was having some big financial troubles and could not finance the show anymore.
 Because of that, the show changed from Canal 9 to America 2 in the middle of the second season alongside another CMG production, Rincón de Luz.
 The transition meant the show sets had to be rebuilt in a new studio and that the show would be off-air for one month.
 It was the first time in Argentine television history a show changed channel in the middle of the season.

 Although Rebelde Way and Erreway were popular, they were initially outshone by girl group Bandana and boy band Mambrú, winners of the first and second season of reality show Popstars.
 Both bands were managed by Cris's ex-husband and his company, RGB Entertainment.
-For the first time in seven years, Morena didn't have the opportunity to use Teatro Gran Rex during winter vacations since the venue was occupied by Bandana.
+For the first time in seven years, Morena did not have the opportunity to use Teatro Gran Rex during winter vacations since the venue was occupied by Bandana.
 In the year-end best-selling ranking, Erreway's Señales ranked as the third-best-seller of the year, following Bandana and Mambrú.
 However, Morena and Gustavo had an extremely amicable relationship: Morena directed Bandana's first series of Gran Rex concerts and Gustavo helped organize Erreway's first live show which would happen for free at Abasto shopping mall, repeating the successful Bandana's Abasto live debut in 2001.
 Besides, Mambrú and Bandana songs were owned by Mardi Grass Publishing, which is the music publishing company owned by Morena and Gustavo in association.
 Rebelde Way's first-season finale also featured a highly promoted cameo by Bandana.

-Following the tradition, critics from Argentina's main newspapers weren't exactly supportive of the program.
+Following the tradition, critics from Argentina's main newspapers were not exactly supportive of the program.
 Clarin criticized the four main characters.
 According to the paper, "they look and act like they're 12 years old.
 They're not in Chiquititas anymore.
 They have biceps and new "older" looks.
 And yet they still act like they're in elementary school".
 In another review, it noted "the show sometimes look like soft porn and sometimes like a parody due to its absurd setting and the painful over-acting", although it admitted the show was undoubtedly successful, concluding that "four months after its debut, the show already spawned a double platinum album, a music video that airs nonstop on music cable channels, a monthly magazine, cosmetics, a sunglasses and clothing line, stationery items and very good sales for the international market".
 In a review of the live concert at Teatro Gran Rex, Clarin described the cast wardrobe as "mini-skirts, leather, knee-high socks, rhinestones.
 What Cris Morena would love to still be able to pull off".